juju/docs/src/en/charms-storage-k8s.md

 In addition, a Kubernetes charm may itself require persistent storage (e.g. the [mariadb-k8s][charm-store-staging-mariadb-k8s] charm).
 Its Juju storage pool also has a provider type of 'kubernetes'.
-We call this type of storage *charm storage*.
+We call this type of storage *charm storage* (or unit storage).
 As with standard charms, storage requirements are stated in the charm's `metadata.yaml` file:

 ```no-highlight
 storage: